apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Supreme Court leaves sanctions in place against Sidney Powell and others over 2020 election suit in Michigan**
+**Burnsville shooting: Minnesota suspect wasn't allowed to have guns**

-You can read more about it [here](https://www.cbsnews.com/news/supreme-court-trump-sanctions-lawyers-sidney-powell-2020-election-michigan/).
+You can read more about it [here](https://apnews.com/article/officers-firefighter-killed-burnsville-minnesota-shooter-gooden-c6e27aa84e577c27d5e44f5f2c9c4004).

 ## Requirements
 - Python 3.8